AriFordsham/GHCWiki/attic/building/build-system/new.md

-# The GHC Build System
+# The (new) GHC Build System

+(this page will eventually replace [Building/BuildSystem](attic/building/build-system) when the new build system is merged in)

 This section contains everything you need to know in order to